 10 Simple-yet-Crucial Things to Do Before Buying a Home

 Everyone has a wish list for what they want in a home, whether you are currently looking, in a home already, or still renting and compiling a list of “must haves” for the future.
 I've been making a list in my head since I was ten, and even though I own a home currently, I still think about what features I'd like to have in the future.

 Here's a chart of what I had on my wish list back when I bought my first home in 2013 and how the home I bought stacked up.

-Obviously, if you watch enough house hunters you’ll know that wish lists don’t line up with budgets most of the time, but it is still good to have a rough idea of what you’d like before you aggressively begin to search.
+Obviously, if you watch enough house hunters you'll know that wish lists don't line up with budgets most of the time, but it is still good to have a rough idea of what you'd like before aggressively beginning the search.
 A wish list will also help an agent find homes best suited to your needs.

 2. Do a Drive-By

 House hunting is exciting.
 Truly.
 It is also exhausting.
 Before you make an appointment to physically see a home, leverage the internet to do a little bit of detective work.
 See if any photos are available online.
 Those will go a long way to narrowing down your list.

 Then, before you ever make an appointment, do a drive by of the home(s) you're interested in.
 Do one drive by during the day time, and then another at night for each house.
 Neighborhoods can look a lot different during the day, or you may notice a few issues with the home during the drive by that weren't noted/pictured on the internet listing.
 This was crucial for me, as I was able to narrow down ten homes off my initial list of 20 just by doing drive-bys.

 Best of all this can be done on your own time, so you're only truly visiting homes with your realtor that you have vetted.